vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/sddc-manager/Get-VCFDnsSearchDomain.md

 ### -sddcManagerRootPass

-The SDDC Manager root password.
+The root password to authenticate to SDDC Manager appliance..

 ```yaml
 Type: String